quintoandar/butterfree/README.md

 ## Butterfree
+_A tool for building feature stores.
+Transform your raw data into beautiful features._

 Made with :heart: by the **MLOps** team from [QuintoAndar](https://github.com/quintoandar/)

 This library supports Python version 3.6+ and meant to provide tools for building ETL pipelines for Feature Stores using [Apache Spark](https://spark.apache.org/).